 Buzz's Lighthouse Restaurant: We love Buzz's because it's so family friendly!
 It's casual & comfortable you can sit outside with your children overlooking the water.
 You have to get the broiled grouper.
 They have the best coleslaw and I die for their roasted tomatoes topped with cheese.
 Finish your meal off with a slice of key lime pie

 Vergina is our fav Italian spot located downtown on 5th Avenue.
 It's across from The Inn on 5th if you end up staying there.
-I was there last week and got the seafood pasta Pappardelle ai Crostacei.
+My fav is the seafood pasta Pappardelle ai Crostacei.
 We always treat the Twins to ice cream down the street at Kilwin's... in season the line can be all the way out the door.

 Tommy Bahama - if you're after the name sake clothing line, downtown on 3rd avenue always promises a great dining experience.
 In season they frequently have live entertainment and in the winter months around the holidays, they'll actually bring in machines to blow snow just to replicate what all the snowbirds are missing up north.